BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 ### M1: Web Server Installation and Configuration
 1. Set up the website located in `/var/lib/etechacademy`
 1. Install any needed packages and dependencies
 1. Use the database server you set up in lab 7 as the database for the website.
-The website user should already have the correct permissions for the website, but you will need to add the IP of the lab-8-webserver machine to the allowed list of IPs.
+The website user should already have the correct permissions for the website, but you will need to add the IP of the lab-8-webserver machine to the allowed list of IPs on your lab 7 database machine .

 ### M2: Web Server Installation and Configuration
 1. Set up a reverse proxy to forward traffic from port `80` to port `5000`